CERN/TIGRE/Frontispiece/Gallery.md

 dataset was acquired in The Christie Hospital in Manchester, and consists of 360 equiangular projections over a full rotation.\
- The dataset has mechanical offsets and high noise, with scan parameters set up for head CBCT i.e. low intensity X-rays (exact parameter sunknown).
+ The dataset has mechanical offsets and high noise, with scan parameters set up for head CBCT i.e. low intensity X-rays (exact parameters unknown).

 In this test, the sample has been reconstructed using FDK, CGLS, OS-SART and OS-ASD-POCS with 360 projections and 90 projections.